Supporting Women in PhD Programs: Scholarships and Resources to Optimize Success

 AAUW American Fellowships

-• For women completing full-time post-doctoral research, dissertations, and/or research for a publication project, this fellowship funds only graduate-level degrees.
+- For women completing full-time postdoctoral research, dissertations, or publication projects.
+Open only to graduate-level degrees.

 AWIS Distinguished Doctoral Research Scholarship

-• Meant to help fund highly valuable dissertation projects that could significantly impact the recipient’s chosen sector, this program is specifically for those pursuing doctorate degrees.
+- Funds dissertation projects with potential for major impact.
 Applicants must be members of the Association for Women in Science (AWIS).

 Bank of America Merrill Lynch Diversity Fellowship